 There are two types of blocks in the sequential write zone in HMFS.
 Data blocks contain raw data of files and node blocks include inodes or indirect node blocks, they are the main ingredients to form files.
+Fig. 4 shows the inner structure of each file.
+(Blue for node blocks and green for data blocks.)
 An inode block contains the metadata of a file, such as inode number, file size, access time and last modification time.
 It also contains a number of direct pointers to data blocks, two single-indirect pointers, two double-indirect pointers and one triple-indirect pointer.
-Each indirect node block contains 1024 node-ids (NID) of indirect or direct node blocks, each direct node block contains 512 pointers to data blocks.
+Each indirect node blocks, each direct node block contains 512 pointers to data blocks.
 NID is translated to node block address with node address table.
+The cascade design of file structure can support file size up to 2 TB and is still efficient for small files (less than 4 kB) with inline data.